• Skip to main content

 Your little scientists will be given a large picture with each habitat and colorful pictures of the different animals.
 They will place each animal on the picture of the habitat they belong to.

-This twenty-one-page sort is a fun way for students to show their mastery of animal habitats.
+This sort is a fun way for students to show their mastery of animal habitats.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.